 My friend Sunny looked at me and frowned.
 What’s wrong with you, her eyes asked.
 I rolled my eyes at her and looked away, embarrassed.
 I wasn’t myself.
 I couldn’t find my voice.
 I’d lost my mind!

 Staying on the outside as we walked down the crowded street was awkward for Frazier, but he seemed determined to cover me.
 My fault, entirely.
-I was used to protecting myself because other guys were ignorant of the ‘girl on the inside’ rule or they didn’t care if a car hit me first.
+I was used to protecting myself because other guys were ignorant of the ‘girl on the inside’ rule or they hadn’t cared if a car hit me first.

-The backs of our hands kept brushing each other’s as people jostled us on the crowded street.
+The backs of our hands kept touching as people jostled us on the crowded street.
 Finally, he pulled my fingers inside his warm grasp.
 I stifled a moan that rose from my abdomen, spread up my chest, and threatened to take my breath away.